Job Market Paper:

 Winner of the UniCredit best paper award on Gender Economics 2022

-"Hiring Frictions and Firm Growth", with Thomas Le Barbanchon and Julien Sauvagnat (New Draft!)
+"Hiring Difficulties and Firms' Growth", with Thomas Le Barbanchon and Julien Sauvagnat

 "Gender gaps and the structure of local labor markets", with Barbara Petrongolo